roytu/QOSF-FeMoco2020/index.md

 ### The Variational Principle

 Variational principle is the basic reasoning behind the Variational Quantum Eigensolver algorithm (hence its name).
-Used also in quantum chemical calculations on conventional computers, this principle simply allows us to establish some trial wavefunctions, and each and every trial wavefunctions should follow this relation: ***E<sub>0</sub> &leq; < &Psi; &vert; H &vert; &Psi; > / < &Psi; &vert; &Psi; >*** .
-Of course when ***&Psi;*** is exactly the solution of the Hamiltonian ***H***, the equality condition is met.
+Used also in quantum chemical calculations on conventional computers, this principle simply allows us to establish some trial wavefunctions, and each and every trial wavefunctions should follow this relation:

+$$E_0 < \frac{\bra{\Psi} H \ket{\Psi}}{\braket{\Psi \vert \Psi} }$$

+Of course, when $$\Psi$$ is exactly the solution of the Hamiltonian $$H$$, the equality condition is met.
 By using the variational principle, we can think of the complicated Hamiltonian problem into a search for global minima of the system.

 ### Variational Quantum Eigensolver

 Starting from the variational principle, VQE (Variational Quantum Eigensolver) pretty simply follows.
-This algorithm starts from some choice of initial wavefunction ***&Psi;<sub>0</sub>*** .
-Then, on a quantum device, the expectation value of the energy using this wavefunction, namely ***<&Psi;<sub>0</sub>&vert;H&vert;&Psi;<sub>0</sub>>*** is evaluated.
+This algorithm starts from some choice of initial wavefunction $$\Psi_0$$ .
+Then, on a quantum device, the expectation value of the energy using this wavefunction, namely $$\bra{\Psi_0} H \ket{\Psi_0}$$ is evaluated.
 Back on the classical device, the wavefunction is updated and the expectation is calculated iteratively to achieve the global minima.
 If the global minimum is found, variational principle allows us to conclude that this is the ground state and the expectation that was evaluated is the ground state energy.

 ## Project Planning